Speak Now or Forever Hold Your Peace

 Films — Animated

-Spoofed in the first Shrek movie.
-Shrek goes to interrupt the wedding of Fiona and Farquaad, but Donkey tells him he has to wait until the priest does his "speak now or forever hold your peace" bit before barging in and shouting "I object!".
+- Spoofed in the first Shrek movie.
+Shrek goes to interrupt the wedding of Fiona and Farquaad, but Donkey, suggests him to wait for the priest to say his "speak now or forever hold your peace" bit before before barging in and shouting "I object!".
 On further investigation, they find they missed that part, so Shrek barges in anyway.

 Films — Live-Action

 - Subverted in Big Trouble in Little China, wherein the heroes find themselves forced to stand by and allow Lo Pan to marry their girlfriends, because it is only after doing so that the villain will become mortal and thus, killable.

 - Played with in The Baxter, which actually starts with this scene: Caroline is about to wed her perennial Romantic Runner-Up fiance Elliott when her ex-boyfriend bursts in, ready to win her back.
 He does, of course, but the movie isn't really about them.